sql-machine-learning/elasticdl/docs/designs/keras_callback.md

         saved_model_path = self.params.get("save_model_path")
 ```

+## The Execution of Supported Methods in ElasticDL Using ParameterServerStrategy
+Now, we only support 4 methods  of `tf.keras.callbacks.Callback`to implement those cases above.
+1. `on_train_batch_begin`
+2. `on_predict_batch_end`
+3. `on_train_end`
+4. `on_test_end`

+The worker will execute `on_train_batch_begin` and `on_predict_batch_end`, because the worker processes each batch.
+Then, the worker also will execute `on_train_end` because the worker will exports model using SavedModel after training.
+The details is in [Model Serving Design](https://github.com/sql-machine-learning/elasticdl/blob/develop/docs/designs/model_serving.md#export-the-model-with-elasticdllayersembedding-to-savedmodel).
+However, only the master knows when the training is completed.
+So, the master can create a training end task for the worker.
+The worker call `on_train_end` in callbacks after receiving the task.

+The master will execute `on_test_end` because the master receives all evaluation metrics from the worker.

 ## Implement Callbacks to Support the Cases in the Motivation
 We split the callbacks to two parts.
 One is the callbacks which is automatically configured in ElasticDL.
 And another is pre-made callback which users can configure in the model definition if needed.